riley-wilson/rw_blog/quotes.markdown

 -Spinoza

+"San Francisco was where the social hemorrhaging was showing up"

+-Joan Didion

 “The first principle is that you must not fool yourself — and you are the easiest person to fool”

 -Richard Feynman